cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Sigur hissed to Lasse: "Let's get out of here."

-Leave quietly back: "Wait still.
+Lasse quietly back: "Wait a little more.
 Marlene sent us here."

-Sigur very quietly: "I don't make a deal with the asshole.
+Sigur very quietly: "I don't make a deal with this asshole.
 He's on the other side.
-He'll lie to you if he has to.
+He'll lie to us if he has to.
 Probably even if he doesn't have to."

 Fortunato: "But now tell me: Why have you come?